GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (130) .md

  • You cannot speak in this form.
  • Your run speed is 5 yards.
  • Your swim speed is 13 yards.
- • You ignore any form of non-magical Acid, Fire, or Toxic damage whose total is less than half of your level.
+ • You ignore any form of non-magical Acid, Fire, or Toxic damage whose total is less than your level.
  • You understand Hydroglossa, even if you do not speak it.
  • Any effect which would heal you has a 3 in 8 chance not to.